 Options for Launching a Program

-Now that you hopefully have a better understanding of some of the more significant telepharmacy pros and obstacles, you also hopefully have a greater appreciation for telepharmacy in general and why launching a program would be worthwhile.
+Now that you hopefully have a better understanding of some of the more significant telepharmacy benefits and obstacles, you also hopefully have a greater appreciation for telepharmacy in general and why launching a program would be worthwhile.
 Now we'll just briefly review the two most common ways of proceeding with doing so: build or buy.

 - Build: If your organization already has 1) a majority of the components and resources (e.g., physical space for telepharmacists, available pharmacists and technicians) and 2) the information technology (IT) infrastructure (e.g., HIPAA-compliant telecommunications platform and a platform to support patient care team collaboration, CPOE, pharmacy information system, software to support telepharmacy services) available and/or already in place, proceeding with an in-house offering is worth considering.